How to Track Feature Requests in Trello

 Show users their opinions matter and are being heard with Rapidr to improve your product with their insights and close the feedback loop.

-Rapidr's feature requests tracking system is simple for both users and teammates to submit feature requests to make data-driven decisions—a solution transparent across all teams and customers.
+Rapidr's feature requests tracking system is simple for users and teammates to submit feature requests to make data-driven decisions—a solution transparent across all teams and customers.

-In fact, managing your feature requests on a robust feedback management tool like Rapidr will help you to:
+Managing your feature requests on a robust feedback management tool like Rapidr will help you to:

 - Consolidate all your feature requests into one organized place.